-20. Special Examination Provisions for students with special needs
+17. Special Examination Provisions for students with special needs

-If students have a special need that would, in a normal exam situation prevent them from:

-- reading the exam questions, and/or - communicating responses,

-NESA may approve special exam provisions.
+If students have a special need that would, in a normal exam situation prevent them from reading the exam questions, and/or communicating responses, NESA may approve special exam provisions.

-Students seeking special exam provisions need to approach the Head Teacher Learning and Engagement to lodge an application by April or earlier.
+Students seeking special exam provisions need to approach the Head Teacher Learning Support to lodge an application.

-Special Examination Provisions are not available:

-as compensation for difficulties in undertaking a course and preparing for the exam, and for lack of familiarity with the English language.
+Special Examination Provisions are not available: as compensation for difficulties in undertaking a course and preparing for the exam, and for lack of familiarity with the English language.